Johntaa/laravel-captcha/README.md

-# Captcha for Laravel 4.1
+# Captcha for Laravel 4.*
-It is just a copy of https://github.com/mewebstudio/captcha but maintained to serve Laravel 4.1
+It is just a copy of https://github.com/mewebstudio/captcha but maintained to serve Laravel framework

-A simple [Laravel 4.1](http://laravel.com/) service provider for including the [Captcha for Laravel 4.1](https://github.com/johntaa/captcha).
+A simple [Laravel framework](http://laravel.com/) service provider for including the [Captcha for Laravel framework](https://github.com/johntaa/captcha).

 ## Preview
 ![Preview](http://i.imgur.com/kfXYhlk.jpg?1)